- Admissions

 Safeguarding is about ensuring that children are safe from harm.
 This means protecting them from maltreatment, preventing any impairment to their health or development, ensuring that they grow up in circumstances consistent with the provision of safe and effective care, and taking action, when appropriate, to ensure all children have the best outcomes.
 Child protection is part of this definition and refers to activities undertaken to prevent children suffering, or being likely to suffer, significant harm, including abuse and neglect.

 Our staff are regularly trained, vigilant for signs of harm, and are confident about applying our policies to any potential safeguarding issues.
-Our safeguarding and child protection work is led by our Designated Safeguarding Lead (DSL) and two deputies.
+Our safeguarding and child protection work is led by our Designated Safeguarding Lead (DSL) and several deputies.
 Our Designated Safeguarding Leads (DSLs) are:

-- Mark McCreedy (Deputy DSL)
+• Mark McCreedy (Deputy DSL)

 Please follow the links below to our key policies: